mengxuanlu/Hotel-Booking-Data-Analysis/README.md

 ## Predict Cancellation

 Cancellation prediction plays a crucial role in forecasting demand and improving sellout efficiency, thus maximizing hotel revenue.
-I tried three models, which is random forest, decision trees and logistic regression and compared their performances.
+I tried four models, which are random forest, decision trees, logistic regression and XGBoost, and compared their performances.
 After the evaluation, random forest model gave the best performance.